 City Stays Before/After Your Tour

-- Bob from the Nature Travels team gives some ideas to make the most of your time in Finland's beautiful capital.
+- Bob and Jayne from the Nature Travels team give some ideas to make the most of your time in Finland's beautiful capital.

 Shopping and Travel Practicalities

 - Sweden - the Cashless Country?

 - Do you need to bring cash for your trip?

 - How to Travel from Stockholm Arlanda Airport into Stockholm City